 Please share with me your feedback and some of your experiences in the comments, you could inspire or help other readers.

-If you also have questions, please ask and I will do my best to answer most of them as long as you are nice – I have a zero-jerk policy.
+If you also have questions, please ask and I will do my best to answer most of them.
+We can also continue the conversation on Twitter.